Do you love posting food photos to Instagram?

 Composition is Key

-Talking of the viewer’s eye, the composition is the key to get people looking exactly where you want them to.
+Talking of the viewer’s eye, the composition is the key to getting people looking exactly where you want them.

 Firstly, you want to keep things neat, because otherwise, people won’t know where to look at all.

 The trick is to create lines or layers that lead towards the main focus of your photo.

 The eye will be drawn along these lines and end up exactly where you want it: staring at your delicious food.

 You can use plenty of things to create these lines, from cutlery to tableware or even the garnish of your food.